Gavin Christopher: Early life and career

 Born in Chicago, Illinois, he started out playing music at a very early age.
 Having been schooled by the likes of Oscar Brown Jr., Donny Hathaway, Baby Huey and later on Curtis Mayfield, he honed his writing and singing skills and began his career, first in a band called Lyfe (which also included Chaka Khan).
 Khan then left and joined Rufus (scoring several pop and R&B hits with them).
 Christopher later joined another band called High Voltage with future Rufus members Bobby Watson (bassist) and Tony Maiden, as well as Lalomie Washburn, who later wrote several Rufus songs.
 Christopher himself would also become associated with Rufus, as he penned the song "Once You Get Started", which was later recorded by the band and hit #10 on the Billboard Hot 100 in 1975.
 He also wrote three songs on Rufus' next album, Rufus featuring Chaka Khan: "Dance Wit Me" (another big hit), "Fool's Paradise," and "Have A Good Time."

 Christopher signed his first recording contract with Island Records.
-He would later moved back to Los Angeles, California to record and work with Curtis Mayfield on the Curtom/RSO record label.
+He would later move back to Los Angeles, California to record and work with Curtis Mayfield on the Curtom/RSO record label.
 He worked with Herbie Hancock, writing and singing on several of his albums.
 Christopher also penned the Hancock song, "Stars in Your Eyes".
+He later moved to New York City and signed with EMI Manhattan Records.

 Following a move to New York City, Christopher signed with EMI Manhattan Records and scored his biggest single, "One Step Closer to You" (his only Hot 100 hit as an artist, #22 in 1986) and another major R&B hit two years later with "You Are Who You Love."
 He also produced music for artists such as Grandmaster Flash, Afrika Bambaataa and The Ritchie Family, as well as mentored and worked with a young Mariah Carey prior to her getting her big break.
 He was heavily involved in the early hip-hop scene, writing such hits as "Girls Love the Way He Spins", "Sign of the Time", "We Gonna Rock America" and "All Night All Right".

 Gavin's sister is dance music vocalist Shawn Christopher.

 Gavin Christopher died on March 3, 2016, in Chicago of esophagus failure at the age of 66.
 He is survived by his daughter Chloe Zae Jackson.